tatutimonen/hedging/README.md

 ### Theoretical Background

-The source for this section is *Options futures and other derivatives, ninth edition* by John C Hull.
+The source for this section is *Options futures and other derivatives, ninth edition* by John C. Hull.

 The well-known Black-Scholes-Merton model provides a closed-form expression describing the price of a European call option: